autimio/flagsmap/README.md

 ## What was done

-For the map presentation I used the Mapbox SDK.
+For the map presentation I used Mapbox SDK.
 I used shapes with the positions of some countries and their relative flags.
-To perform the background activities every 3 minutes I used the React Native Background Timer library, in calls except the current position of the device in a storage location for record simulation.
+To perform the background activities every 3 minutes I used React Native Background Timer library, in calls it keeps the current position of the device in a storage location for record simulation.

 ### Built With: